kcartlidge/Newt/README.md

 - [View the changelog](./CHANGELOG.md)

+There are [pre-built executables](./builds) ready to run for Linux, Mac, and Windows.

 Note that whilst *this code repository* is AGPL there are specifically *no licensing constraints applied to generated output*.
 You are free to apply any license you wish; generated code is entirely yours.

-You *must* have the `dotnet` command installed.
+You *must* have the `dotnet` command installed (v6+), even if using a pre-built Newt executable, as it is used to create your new project and add packages to it.
-In order to ensure compatible class library generation, your local `dotnet` installation is used at various points.

 ## What Newt does